Esselbach Contentteller CMS

 How To Keep Vista, 7 & XP's Password From Expiring

-By default, in Vista, 7 and sometimes in XP, you must reset your password every so often.
-Well, a lot of times this isn't needed and some people just get annoyed by it.
+By default, in Vista, 7, and sometimes in XP, you must reset your password occasionally.
+Well, this isn’t needed often, and some people get annoyed.
 Luckily, turning this off is VERY simple.
-However, you could also use the VBS script I wrote to automatically disable this feature.
+However, you could also use the VBS script I wrote to disable this feature automatically.

-This is a perfect tool for an admin, computer tech, or any common user.
+This tool is perfect for an admin, computer tech, or typical user.
 Sometimes just clicking a file and being done is better than doing it manually.

-The VBS code is very simple and already available for you in the zip file.
+The VBS code is straightforward and already available in the zip file.

-This script references the currently logged on user to detect the names of both the current user and computer and then does the work for you.
+This script references the currently logged-on user to detect the names of the current user and computer and then does the work for you:

 Const ADS_UF_DONT_EXPIRE_PASSWD = &H10000